Skip to Content

 The incident remains under investigation and anyone with more information or experiencing a similar crime is asked to contact their local police department.

-The Paso Robles Police Department noted that debt collectors and government organizations will never send a courier to your home to collect or settle a debt and the use of non-traditional forms of payment, such as gift cards or cash, should not be used through a third party as payment.
+The Paso Robles Police Department stated that debt collectors and government organizations will never send a courier to your home to collect or settle a debt and the use of non-traditional forms of payment, such as gift cards or cash, should not be used through a third party as payment.

 Article Topic Follows: San Luis Obispo County